Australian election on Saturday: What you need to know

 Opinion polls have shown Labor leading, but the gap has narrowed in the final weeks of campaigning. read more

-A strong showing by high-profile independent candidates campaigning on climate action, anti-corruption and better treatment of women could lead to a hung parliament.
+A strong showing by high-profile independent candidates campaigning on climate action, integrity and gender equality could lead to a hung parliament.

 Register now for FREE unlimited access to Reuters.com